Claire-Fisher/Donofy/TESTING.md

 ***
 **Home Page: Main Nav bar**
 * Expected:
-  * All nav links to redirect to their correct page template.
+  * All nav links redirect to their correct page template.
 (Including links only present when a user/superuser is logged in).
   * All nav elements, including site logo (home link), to respond with colour change, and/or hover animation on mouse hover to indicate they are interactive.
   * Nav links turn to a burger menu on screens <768px wide.
-  * Dropdown nav menus, and sub menus to stay ontop of content on all screens sizes.
+  * Dropdown nav menus, and submenus to stay on top of content on all screens sizes.
   * Drop down menu toggles dropdown list of nav elements and changes dynamically based on user logged in:
     - **Guest User** = Only Register and Login present in dropdown.
     - **User logged in** =